Weighted First Order Model Counting with Directed Acyclic Graph Axioms: Background

 \subsection{WFOMC}

-In WFOMC as defined in equation \refeq{eq: WFOMC}, we assume that the weight function $w$ does not depend on individual domain constants, which implies that $w$ assigns same weight to two interpretations which are isomorphic under the permutation of domain elements.
-Hence, for a domain $\Delta$ of size $n$, we can equivalently use $[n]$ as our domain.
-Furthermore, in this paper we will focus on a special class of weight functions namely \emph{symmetric weight functions} defined as follows:
+In equation \refeq{eq: WFOMC}, the $\wfomc$ function assumes that the weight function $w$ is independent of individual domain constants.
+This assumption implies that $w$ assigns the same weight to two interpretations that are isomorphic through the permutation of domain elements.
+As a result, if a domain $\Delta$ of size $n$ is given, we can use $[n]$ as the domain instead.

+Moreover, this paper concentrates on a particular set of weight functions called \emph{symmetric weight functions}, which are defined as follows:

 \begin{definition} (Symmetric Weight Function) Given a function-free first order logic language $\mathcal{L}$ over a domain $\Delta$, where $\mathcal{G}$ are the set of ground atoms.
 A symmetric weight function associates two real-valued weights $w: \mathcal{R} \rightarrow \mathbb{R}$ and $\bar{w}: \mathcal{R} \rightarrow \mathbb{R}$ to each relational symbol in $\mathcal{L}$.
 The weight of an interpretation $\omega$ is then defined as: